oneminch/Notes/Next.js.md

 - This improves [[Web Performance|performance]] and [[SEO]].
 - Next.js pre-renders every page by default.
 - There are 2 forms of pre-rendering: Static Generation & Server-side Rendering.
-- Like in [[Nuxt]], Next.js lets you define any form of pre-rendering on per-page basis.
+- Like with Nuxt, Next.js lets you define any form of pre-rendering on per-page basis.

 #### Static Generation